bluesky/governance/CONTRIBUTING.md

 Non-code repositories should select a workflow repository-by-repository basis that matches the intended usage.

-For example, changes to this repository will require approval of the Adviory Commitee.
+For example, changes to this repository will require approval of the Advisory Committee.
-On the other exterme we push to the default branch of the documentation hosting repository via automated tools on CI.
+On the other extreme we push to the default branch of the documentation hosting repository via automated tools on CI.

 ---